shanusaras/shanusaras.github.io/README.md

 # Data Scientist

-## 🙋‍♀️About Me
+## 🙋‍♀️ About Me

-Hey there!
-I’m **Saraswathi**, a data scientist who loves turning messy data into crystal-clear insights.
-If there’s a pattern hiding in the noise, you bet I’ll find it. 📊✨

-I don’t just build models—I **solve real problems**.
-Whether it’s predicting trends, optimizing workflows, or uncovering what really drives business success, I make data work **for people, not just spreadsheets**.
+**Data science + storytelling + problem-solving.** That’s my formula.
+I turn **raw data into gold**, uncovering insights that **drive real impact**.

-**What I bring to the table:**
+### What I bring to the table:
-- Sharp analytical skills, powered by Python, SQL, and everything machine learning.
+- **Sharp analytical skills** backed by Python, SQL, and all things machine learning.
-- A knack for storytelling—because 👉 numbers mean nothing if they don’t drive action.
+- A knack for **storytelling through data**—because 👉 numbers mean nothing if they don’t drive action.
 - A mix of curiosity and creativity that helps me spot insights others might miss.

 Let’s connect, collaborate, and create something awesome!

+---

 ## Technical Skills